• Skip to primary navigation

 Cleaning combs is tedious, but worth it for the end product: a tender, melt in your mouth morsel of chicken-y goodness.
 If you’re not a fan of offal, don’t worry, these aren’t livery tasting or “organy” at all, not in the least.
 They’re just delicately chicken flavored, with a soft texture.

-The texture isn’t like eating pure collagen or fat either, like the recipe I wrote for pig’s snout with truffles (still laughing about that one).
-Cockscombs won’t stick the roof of your mouth, or get stuck in your teeth like tendons or gristle.
-They’re just soft little chicken nuggets-nothing to be afraid of.
+The texture isn't like eating pure collagen or fat either.
+Cockscombs won't stick the roof of your mouth, or get stuck in your teeth like tendons or gristle.
+They're just soft little chicken nuggets-nothing to be afraid of.

 cockscombs